fraudwrd/fraudwrd/pages/index.md

 <h1 class="page-title">Click for a surprise</h1>

 <div class="scroll-text">
-  <span class="rainbow-text">very important disclaimer: this page is NOT to be taken seriously</span>
+  <span class="rainbow-text">very important disclaimer: this portion of the page is NOT to be taken seriously</span>
 </div>

 <script>